-Post affiliate links.
+- Post affiliate links.
 Links to Outwar and similar types of schemes are acceptable, as these are links to games.
 However, it should be obvious from the outset where the links lead to.

 This is a serious offense that will often earn you an infraction or banning.

 - it should be non-commercial (such as a student gathering research data)*

 - you should explain clearly the purpose of the poll/survey and what you hope to learn from it

 - the survey topic should be of relevance to the web industry, as this is a community of web professionals.

-* If you are a company looking to gather research data, please contact SitePoint's partnerships team via the form on the https://www.sitepoint.com/partnerships/ page.
+If you are a company looking to gather research data, please reach out to SitePoint’s partnerships team via the form on the https://www.sitepoint.com/partnerships/ page.
 After an arrangement has been made, the topic can be posted in the forums.

 Advertising and soliciting services is in violation of our self-promotion policy.
 These forums are for friendly discussion on Web-related topics.
 You wouldn’t want an ad shoved in your face while chatting with friends, or a marketer to butt in and try a hard sell on you, so please don’t do it here!